Skip to content

 Course Summary:

-The broad purpose of the Chef de Partie is to prepare, cook and finish complex dishes while overseeing a section of the kitchen, which could be the pastry, larder, butchery, fish, sauce or vegetable section of the kitchen.
+The role of a Chef de Partie is to prepare, cook and finish complex dishes while overseeing a section of the kitchen.
+This could be the pastry, larder, butchery, fish, sauce or vegetable section of the kitchen.

-A Chef de Partie will oversee and supervise team members with receiving, storing, preparing, cooking and finishing of a range of food items to support the kitchen in providing the culinary offer.
-A Chef de Partie will contribute and help the Sous Chef and Head Chef to review and refresh new dishes and menus.
+A Chef de Partie is responsible for overseeing and guiding team members in the receiving, storage, preparation, cooking, and finishing of various food items.
+These support the kitchen in delivering its culinary offerings to a high standard.
+They also collaborate with the Sous Chef and Head Chef to develop and refine new dishes and menus.

-Chef de Parties’ are responsible for ensuring their team and themselves maintain high standards of personal, and food hygiene and oversee the receiving and correct storage of deliveries.
-They oversee and monitor the quality and safety of food, whilst maximising yield and quality ensuring that waste is minimised.
+Chef de Parties are responsible for ensuring that both their team and themselves uphold high standards of personal and food hygiene.
+They manage the receipt and proper storage of deliveries, monitor food quality and safety, and strive to maximize yield and quality while minimising waste.

 By meeting the required operational standards, Chef de Parties’ will deliver the customer experience, leading to desired revenue and profit margins thereby increasing business performance and competitiveness within the market.

-In their daily work, an Apprentice in this occupation interacts with a team (brigade) of chefs, the wider team including front of house staff, suppliers and customers.
+In their daily work an employee in this occupation interacts with a team (brigade) of chefs, the wider team including front of house staff, suppliers and customers.

 Institute for Apprenticeships